thanhle1547/Path-Finding/README.md

 # Path Finding

 ## Description
-This program provides a visual demonstration of the process undergone by Dijkstra and A* (A star)
+This program provides a visual demonstration of the process undergone by Dijkstra, A* (A star) and GAs (Genetic Algorithm).

 ### [YouTube Video](https://www.youtube.com/watch?v=xGdBwdd_FLc&t)